-The amount in accumulated other comprehensive income at January 1, 2017 that has not yet been recognized as a component of net periodic benefit costs is \$233,877 and consists of unrecognized net actuarial gains.
+The amount in accumulated other comprehensive income (loss) at December 31, 2017 that has not yet been recognized as a component of net periodic benefit costs is \$564,757 and consists of unrecognized net actuarial gains.
+The amount in accumulated other comprehensive income at December 31, 2017 that is expected to be recognized as a component of net periodic benefit costs during 2018 is \$119,725 and consists of net actuarial gains.